Queens Court, 24 Queen Street, Manchester, M2 5HX

 Type a day in the life of sellick from Kerry Norman

-Training Manager: Salary: £40-£45k Location: Flexible across UK Duration: Permanent - Full time Sellick Partnership requires a talented and creative Training Manager to join a fast-paced business operating within the retail sector.
-The newly appointed Training Manager, will work closely with fellow Training Managers to maintain the brand of the training team on a national scale.
-You will be responsible for the design and delivery of training which can range from e-learning and inductions to SLT coaching.
-Key Responsibilities of the Training Manager: Devise the businesses organisational training strategy and succession planning, overseeing its implementation and assessing its outcomes through job analysis, career paths, annual performance appraisals and consultation with line managers.
-Work closely with Store Managers to identify and assess future and current training and developmental needs, driving suitable training initiatives.
-Work with stakeholders to define what will benefit the business and support the businesses KPIs.
-Monitor and evaluate training program's effectiveness, success and ROI periodically and report on them.
-Deploy a wide variety of training methods, conducting effective induction and orientation sessions.
-Monitor and evaluate training program's effectiveness, success and ROI periodically and report on them.
-Key Requirements of the Training Manager: Proven work experience as a training manager, with a track record in designing and executing successful training programs.
-Experience working within the retail or hospitality sector is essential.
+Learning and Development Trainer Salary: Up to £28k plus benefits Location: Sheffield (with extensive travel across the UK) - flexible working options are available Duration: Permanent - Full Time Sellick Partnership requires a talented and creative Learning and Development Trainer to join a growing and exciting business based in North Sheffield.
+The newly appointed Learning and Development Trainer will design and deliver training courses on a diverse range of subjects in the business environment.
+The successful candidate will be able to think on their feet, work on their own initiative, and be willing to travel extensively.
+Key Responsibilities of the Learning and Development Trainer: Design of programs and workshops for external clients in a range of subjects, overseeing implementation and assessing training outcomes.
+Deploy a wide variety of training methods, ensuring delivery of all programs is in line with company standards.
+Monitor and evaluate training programs effectiveness and success, including client feedback.
+Communicate effectively with clients at all levels, identifying and assessing future and current training and developmental needs, driving suitable training initiatives.
+Attend client meeting/conference calls, delivering on clients premises nationwide.
+Work as part of a wider team to achieve the overall company goals.
+Key Requirements of the Learning and Development Trainer: Proven experience in design, delivery and evaluation of effective training, with a track record in executing successful training programs.
 Excellent communication and leadership skills, with the ability to both challenge and manage expectations.
-Ability to plan, multi-task and manage time effectively.
-Strong writing and record keeping ability for reports and training manuals.
-If you believe you have the necessary skills and experience for this Training Manager position then please apply now, or contact Kerry Norman, Specialist HR Recruiter at Sellick Partnership.
+Proficient in Microsoft Office Suite, with prior experience using a client management system (CRM).
+Organised, practical and process driven attitude, with the ability to work under pressure.
+Be an enthusiastic and flexible self-starter with a drive to make a difference through taking initiative.
+Own car essential with a clean licence.
+Willingness to travel and stay over-night across the UK (this can be on average of 3 nights per week).
+All business expenses paid.
+If you believe you have the necessary skills and experience for this Learning and Development Trainer position then please apply now, or contact Kerry Norman, Specialist HR Recruiter at Sellick Partnership.
 I will be reviewing CVs on a weekly basis and suitable candidates will be contacted as soon as possible.
 Disclaimer: Please note our advertisements use years' experience and salary levels purely as a guide.
 We are happy to consider applications from all candidates who are able to demonstrate the skills necessary to fulfil the role.
 Sellick Partnership is a market-leading professional services recruitment specialist operating across the UK.
 Over the years we have built up an enviable relationship with employers and our expert team of consultants boast up-to-date market knowledge and a strong reputation making Sellick Partnership best placed to help you.
 Sellick Partnership is proud to be an equal opportunities employer.
 Please note our advertisements use years' experience and salary levels purely as a guide.
 We are happy to consider applications from all candidates who are able to demonstrate the skills necessary to fulfil the role.
 For information on how your personal details may be used by Sellick Partnership, please review our data processing notice which can be found in the footer on our website.

 HR professionals need to have their finger on the pulse and remain up-to-date with relevant industry news in order to stay ahead of the game.
 This is especially important if you are currently looking for a new HR job or are thinking about a career move.
 Take a look at our list of what we think are the top HR Twitter feeds that will keep your knowledge current and up-to-date, and help you secure your next HR job opportunity.
 If you want get ahead in HR, Twitter is an essential tool to have under your belt.
 The social media platform has fast become a crucial resource for industry professionals to share news, information and insights.
 And in a fast-paced sector such as HR, if you are not following the right accounts – and checking them regularly – you could be missing out.
 The importance of keeping yourself up-to-date with sector news and ideas is particularly important if you are in the process of planning your next career move.
 Many employers now actively look for candidates who are willing and able to discuss current trends and research, and demonstrate their awareness of news and events affecting the industry.
 As the number of active Twitter accounts now exceeds 270 million (correct as of January 2019), it can be a challenge to locate those key accounts to follow that are relevant for your needs.
 However, we have done the hard work for you and compiled the most useful accounts for HR professionals to follow.
 1. @alexkjerulf – Alexander Kjerulf is an author, speaker and Chief Happiness Officer of Woohoo Inc. He writes and shares articles on workplace productivity and posts news about upcoming conferences and events.
 2.@AskAManager – Alison Green’s website askamanager.org is named as one of Forbes’ Most Influential Careers Sites and her account hosts plenty of useful questions and answers for tricky HR issues.
 3. @Josh_Bersin – Josh Bersin is the founder and principal analyst at Bersin by Deloitte.
 Follow Josh for in-depth insights and commentary that you would expect from one of the leading minds in HR technology.
 4. @RealEvilHRLady – Speaker and author Suzanne Lucas offers her Twitter followers advice on challenging workplace issues, with a side order of wit and ‘a little bit of snark’.
 5. @HRGrapevine – HR Grapevine is a dedicated magazine publishing news, articles and insights relating to the workplace.
 Follow the account to discover and learn more about topics ranging from leadership, benefits, learning, resourcing and operations.
 6. @JennyRopes – is the editor of HR Magazine.
 Jenny shares news and articles and insights from herself, HR Magazine as well as other HR professionals and sector specialists.
 7. @neilmorrison – Severn Trent’s HR Director Neil Morrison has a sharp wit and tweets regularly about work, life and opinion pieces from his blog change-effect.com.
 8. @CIPD – The official account of the Chartered Institute of Personnel and Development is a prolific tweeter, posting regularly throughout the day.
 Regardless of whether you are a member or not, the account is worth following to keep up-to-date with upcoming events, helpful resources and relevant news from around the UK.
 9. @dds180 – Surrey based David D’Souza is the director of CIPD.
 His personal Twitter account posts articles from his blog and shares relevant news and information from across the Twittersphere.
 10. @PeopleMgt – People Management completes our hat trick of accounts to follow from CIPD.
 This is the Twitter account for the organisation’s magazine, covering topics such as the impact of Brexit, education, bias in the workplace and the gender pay gap.
 11. @PerryTimms – TEDx speaker, author, facilitator and coach Perry Timms shares information about events, news, workshops and conferences of interest to HR professionals.
 12. @HRZone – HRZone.com offers HR professionals and business leaders advice, resources, opinions and up-to-date information about the industry.
 13. @theHRDirector – Designed specifically for senior HR practitioners, theHRDIRECTOR magazine shares a wide range of news and articles relating to the sector.
 So far this year it has covered issues such as stress, disability, the contracting market and apprenticeships.
 14. @SellickGroup – And of course, no list would be complete without our own Twitter page!
 Be sure to follow Sellick Partnership for the latest news, events, press and jobs.
 For more information on how to develop your online brand or how to use social media in your job search, check out our candidate resources page.
 If you are ready to kick-start your career, view our latest HR jobs here.